Cornelius mother of 5 killed after child inadvertently removes gun from purse, shoots her, police say

 CORNELIUS, N.C.
-(FOX 46 CHARLOTTE) – A Cornelius mother of five was tragically killed when one of her children inadvertently removed a gun from her purse in an apartment bedroom and shot her, local authorities said on Tuesday.
+(FOX 46 CHARLOTTE) – A Cornelius mother of five was tragically killed when one of her children inadvertently removed a gun from her purse and shot her and their youngest sibling inside their apartment, local authorities said on Tuesday.

 Police responded to calls regarding a shooting at an apartment complex at 19301 Meridian Street around 7 p.m.
 Monday, Feb.
 15. Gabriel Henderson, 25, was found suffering from injuries in a back bedroom and she was pronounced dead.